 the new thing on a stick was fried butter. the first time i heard that, i was pretty grossed out. i wasn't sure how they would do that because it would melt all over. the first night adam and i worked, we heard people talking about it and saying how it tasted like a cinnamon roll. over the week, we continued to hear about how good it was, so, i decided that we needed to try it.

-it was good, but not that good. although it did taste like a cinnamon roll, it wasn't the best one i've had. it was a juicy mess. i won't be spending $4 on that again, i'll stick to my fried oreos. we always stop and get our free sample of nitro ice cream, and while we're there, we get a cup to share. brynlee seemed to like it, but fletcher was too tired to even try it.
+it was good, but not that good. although it did taste like a cinnamon roll, it wasn't the best one i've had. it was a juicy mess. i won't be spending $4 on that again, i'll stick to my fried oreos.

 a view of the varied industries building, on our way out.